JumpStart Adventures 3rd Grade: Mystery Mountain

 |You and your friend will have to find and collect them all.
 And even if you can find them all, which I highly doubt you can, you will still have to go to daddy's time machine and figure out where I sent the robot, if you expect to beat me.
 Oh, by the way, you know how daddy feels about amateurs going into the time machine room.
 It's a very sensitive piece of equipment, you know, so before a hunk of rusty bolts like you can get inside, you'll have to earn a bunch of invention points.
 A thousand of them should just about do it for starters.||Polly||A chunk of needless exposition that doesn't really tell you anything you need to know.
 If you don't know what the invention points are for anyway, you'll be told if you attempt to enter the time machine without enough.|

-- The amount of invention points required used to gradually increase as more robots were rescued, starting at 1000 and going up by 500 with every five robots (so, the second batch would be 1500, the third 2000, and so on).
-This version stays fixed at 1000 through the whole game, greatly reducing the length.
+- The amount of invention points required used to gradually increase as more robots were rescued, starting at 1,000 and going up by 500 with every five robots (so the second batch would be 1,500, the third 2,000, and so on).
+This version locks the needed number at 1,000 through the whole game, greatly reducing the length.

-- The fanfare heard when completing the robot maze was replaced with applause in this version.
+- The fanfare heard when completing the robot maze was replaced with applause.

-- The sound heard when rotating a piece in the virtual collection was altered in this version.
+- The sound heard when rotating a piece in the virtual collection was altered.

-- The sound heard when destroying a ball in the shrinking room was altered in this version.
+- The sound heard when destroying a ball in the shrinking room was altered.

-- The sound heard when a question disappears in the wheel of invention was removed in this version.
+- The sound heard when a question disappears in the wheel of invention was removed.

 Pictures, videos, sound files, oh my!

-In addition to the above changes, v1.2 has a few other changes:
+In addition to the above changes, v1.4 has a few more: